raviqqe/til-old/freebsd/ibus-mozc.md

 ibus-daemon -r --daemonize --xim
 ```

-Launch `ibus-setup`, go to 'Input Method' tab and add `mozc` as a
+Launch `ibus-setup` command, go to 'Input Method' tab and add `mozc` as a
 input method in the 'Japanese' section.

-Finally, reboot your system.
+Finally, reboot your system and launch X window system.

 ## US keyboard